CrayLabs/SmartSim/doc/orchestrator.rst

 We use the ``ConfigOptions.create_from_environment()`` function to create three instances of ``ConfigOptions``, with one instance associated with each launched ``Orchestrator``.
-Most importantly, to associate each launched Orch to a ConfigOptions object, the ``create_from_environment()`` function requires specifying the unique database identifier argument named `db_identifier`.
-The `db_identifier` argument serves as a unique identifier for each database launched, guiding SmartSim in assigning clients to their respective databases.
+Most importantly, to associate each launched Orchestrator to a ConfigOptions object, the ``create_from_environment()`` function requires specifying the unique database identifier argument named `db_identifier`.

 For the single-sharded database: